promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 Since most of the application activities are conducted in-memory, the CPU speed impacts your application performance fairly drastically.
 You might have a machine with plenty of CPU cores, but a slow CPU clock speed, which eventually slows down the application or the Data-Grid response time.
 So as a basic rule, pick the fastest CPU you can find.
 Since the Data-Grid itself and its container are highly multi-threaded components, it is important to use machines with more than a single core to host the GSC to run your Data-Grid or application.
 A good number for the amount of GSCs per machine is half of the total number of cores.

 ## Disk
-Prior to XAP 7.1, GigaSpaces Data-Grid did not overflow to a disk, and does not require a large disk space to operate.
-Still, log files are generated, and for these you need at least 100M of free disk size per machine running GSC(s).
+With any XAP based system log files will be generated.
+A good best practice would be to allocate at least 100MB of free disk size per machine running XAP.
 Make sure you delete old log files or move them to some backup location.
-XAP Data-Grid may overflow data to disk when there is a long replication disconnection or delay, the location of the work directory should be on a local storage at each node in order to make this replication back log data always available to the node, this storage should have enough space to store the replication back log as explained in [Controlling the Replication Redo Log]({%latestadmurl%}/controlling-the-replication-redo-log.html) page.
+XAP Data-Grid may overflow data into the `work directory` when there is a long replication disconnection or replication delay.
+The location of the `work directory` should be on a local storage on each XAP node in order to make this replication backlog data always available to the node.
+The storage should have enough disk space to store the replication backlog as explained in [Controlling the Replication Redo Log]({%latestadmurl%}/controlling-the-replication-redo-log.html) page.

 # Virtualized OS

-GigaSpaces supports VMWare vSphere 5+ running the following guest operating systems:
+GigaSpaces XAP supports VMWare vSphere 5+ running the following guest operating systems:

 - Windows 2008 Server SP2
 - Linux RHEL 5.x/6.x